xslapbassx/spooktroop/README.md

 1. Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses (must serve more than just the index.html file).
 2. Interact with a database to store and retrieve information (e.g. MySQL, MongoDB, etc).
 3. Create a form and store the submitted values using an external API (e.g. a contact form, survey, etc).
+4. Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.

 Here's the steps to run the project:
 1. Clone github repo.